-We facilitate the integration of new media in school curricula through project-based learning experiences.
-The media literacy standards and concepts on this page are the foundation of our process.
-For more on the foundation behind our process see media literacy links.
+We facilitate the integration of new media in school curricula through project-based learning experiences that aim at the development of media literate graduates.
+The media literacy standards and concepts on this page make up the bedrock of our process.
+For more behind the ideas in our foundation see media literacy links.

 Supporting inquiry, self-expression & participation in the digital age